PHD in Pharmacology: Course Details, Colleges, Fees, Eligibility, and Career Scope in India - FindMyCollege

 Top Colleges AIIMS, PGIMER, Jamia Hamdard, NIPER, ICT Mumbai, Manipal College of Pharmaceutical Sciences

-Course Structure Coursework, comprehensive exam, original research, thesis submission
+Course Structure Coursework, full exam, original research, thesis submission

 Career Paths Research Scientist, Assistant Professor, Clinical Research, Regulatory Affairs, Pharmacovigilance, Pharma Industry